jovandeginste/workout-tracker/README.md

   - [apexcharts](https://apexcharts.com/)
 - Docker

-The application uses OpenStreetMap as its map provider and for geocoding a GPS coordinate to a location.
+The application uses OpenStreetMap and Esri as its map providers and for geocoding a GPS coordinate to a location.

 ## Compatiblity